Contact:

 Main components

-• Feed system: manual, mechanical, or hydraulic; precisely adjustable on stands and carriages.
+• Feed system: manual, mechanical, or hydraulic; precisely adjustable on stands and carriages for reproducible axial feed.

-• Tool holder: chuck or SDS/hex interfaces; for core drilling, threaded/quick connections.
+• Tool holder: chuck or SDS/hex interfaces; for core drilling, threaded/quick connections with low runout.

-• Drilling tool: carbide drill, chisel, DTH hammer, diamond core bit; selection according to material and objective.
+• Drilling tool: carbide drill, chisel, DTH hammer, diamond core bit; selection according to material and objective, including segment bond hardness.

-• Flushing/extraction system: water supply for cooling and removal of cuttings, or dust extraction during dry drilling.
+• Flushing/extraction system: water supply for cooling and removal of cuttings, or dust extraction during dry drilling with effective filtration.

-• Guidance: drill stand, slide, or carriage for square and low-vibration drilling.
+• Guidance: drill stand, slide, or carriage for true-to-axis and low-vibration drilling.

 How it works in practice

-1. Position and secure: align using drill stand/carriage, observe edge distances and center-to-center spacing.
+1. Position and secure: align using drill stand/carriage, observe edge distances and center-to-center spacing, and ensure stable fixing.

-2. Energy input: rotation and, if applicable, percussion drive the core bit forward; feed is adapted to the material.
+2. Energy input: rotation and, if applicable, percussion drive the core bit forward; feed is adapted to the material and tool diameter.

-3. Removal of cuttings: water or air/extraction ensures chip clearance and visibility.
+3. Removal of cuttings: water or air/extraction ensures chip clearance and visibility; retain and manage slurry for clean operation.

-4. Quality assurance: check diameter, depth, breakout edges, and angular accuracy.
+4. Quality assurance: check diameter, depth, breakout edges, and angular accuracy; document deviations and adjust parameters.

 Drilling methods and suitable tools